moliver28/research-handbook/content/handbook/engineering/infrastructure/team/ops/sre-oncall-onboarding-buddy.md

 ### Being an SRE-Buddy

 1. Join the `sre-buddies` Slack group
-1. When a buddy is requested via the Slack group, review if the timezone is suitable and if you have capacity to be assigned to the EOC-Shadow
+1. When a buddy is requested via the Slack group, review if the timezone is suitable and if you have the capacity to be assigned to the EOC-Shadow
 1. Organize initial coffee chat with your EOC-Shadow
 1. Discuss the time for periodic call after each of your weekly shifts.
 Review the process for the Shadow to be a primary respondent for S3/S4 incidents.
 Be available as a secondary respondent for each incident
 1. Regularly check onboarding progress and provide additional support when needed